mx1001/boxcutter_manual/docs/operations.md

 - extrude (comes up during the draw to extrude operation) (hotkey: E)
 - offset (triggers with O or E >> E during draw) (hotkey: O)

+> The above get triggered from general use.
+So it would make no sense to set anything other than default and the underlined mods as a start state.

 The 4 main operators are as follows:

 - array (creates instances of mesh using array modifier) (hotkey: V)